 : to form, coordinate, or blend into a functioning or unified whole : unite.

-So if to integrate is to make whole by bringing all parts together, psychedelic integration could be seen as unifying the psychedelic and non-psychedelic parts of a person.
+So if to integrate is to make whole by bringing all parts together, psychedelic integration could be seen as unifying the psychedelic and non-psychedelic sides of someone.

 A definition of entheogenic integration, from ERIE (Entheogenic Research Integration & Education):